pokarmus/equipmentRecords/README.md

 # equipmentRecords

-A small REST webservice created in the Django Rest Framework, used for device inventory.
+REST webservice created in the Django Rest Framework, used for device inventory.